 A PR plan with no goals, no measurable targets and woolly objectives is like driving around with your satnav on, but no destination programmed in.
-It might be interesting scenery with a sing-along play list, but is it a waste of time and petrol?
+It might be interesting scenery with a sing-along playlist, but it's a waste of time and petrol (or electricity).
 And without a clear destination to aim for, where will you end up?
 Possibly back where you started.

-Here’s a check list for what constitutes great objectives:
+Here’s a check list for what constitutes great PR objectives:

 - Forward looking – consider the past, present and future to derive a formal statement of a dream (tempered by realism)

 - Realistic – if an objective’s too hard, the team aren’t motivated to achieve it.
 Too easy and it’s not a challenge